philc/book-notes/business/slack - tom demarco.md

 * It's a tool for incremental changes along the current direction.
 * "MBO is always based on stasis, the organization's present steady state.
 MBO sends the message 'Do everything the same as last year, only this year do more of X.'"
-  * I.e. it assumes the current direction is correct, and that we should travel faster.
+  * I.e. it assumes the current direction is correct, and that we should just travel faster.
 * "Stasis plus just a bit of tinkering with the particulars is hardly a recipe for success in the new economy."
 * Rather than a company being a vehicle of "production", which implies an ongoing steady-state, "the new central organizing principal is the project.
 A company in this kind of flux can be viewed as a portfolio of projects.
-Each project seeks to effect some change", and there is no longer a long-running status quo.
+Each project seeks to effect some change, and there is no longer a long-running status quo.

 ## Vision (chap 19)